-10 Vegetarian Lunches You Can Make at Work
+15 Vegan Lunches You Can Make at Work

 I get the question all the time.

-To better answer the question and avoid turning off potential veggie converts, I put together a list of vegetarian lunch ideas fit for the office.
+To better answer the question and avoid turning off potential veggie converts, I put together a list of vegan lunch ideas fit for the office.
 The only assumptions: You have access to a microwave, a toaster, and a way to keep food cold.
-And no leftovers allowed.

-Here's what I came up with.
-Many of them are meals in their own right; others are more like snacks that could be combined or supplemented with some fruit, nuts, or an energy bar to fill you up.
+Here’s what I came up with.
+Most of them are meals in their own right; others are more like snacks that could be combined or supplemented with some fruit, nuts, or an energy bar to fill you up.

-10 Vegetarian Lunch Ideas
+15 Vegan Lunch Ideas

 1. Veggie wrap or pita.

-Put hummus, cucumbers, lettuce, sprouts, olives, olive oil, lemon juice, salt and pepper in a whole-wheat or sprouted wrap or pita.
-Other options: avocado, feta cheese, shredded carrots, beans, any other vegetable you like.
+Put hummus, cucumbers, greens, sprouts, olives, lemon juice, and salt and pepper in a whole-wheat or sprouted wrap or pita.

 2. Bean burrito.